Skip to content

 Rhapsody

-Did you know that in the era of wooden persimmon drivers, Ping’s famous Eye 2 Driver from the 80’s wasn’t actually made from persimmon like most other manufactures, but from laminated maple.
+Did you know that in the era of wooden persimmon drivers, PING’s famous Eye 2 Driver from the 80’s wasn’t actually made from persimmon like most other manufactures, but from laminated maple.

-It wouldn’t be until 1998 that Ping released its first titanium driver, the TiSi.
+It wouldn’t be until 1998 that PING released its first titanium driver, the TiSi.
 Pretty crazy how far we’ve come since golf’s good ol’ days!

 How It All Started

-Karsten Solheim founded Ping in 1959 with the desire to satisfy the need for a good quality putter in the golf industry.
+Karsten Solheim founded PING in 1959 with the desire to satisfy the need for a good quality putter in the golf industry.
 He believed one hadn’t been invented yet so far.

-So he did just that in Redwood, California… making Ping’s first ever golf club and putter right in his own garage, the Ping 1-A.
+So he did just that in Redwood, California… making PING’s first ever golf club and putter right in his own garage, the PING 1-A.

 Original Ping 1A Putter